dustinpfister/blog_posts/_posts/express-rendering-with-ejs.md

 layout: post
 categories: express
 id: 194
-updated: 2021-03-24 13:16:12
+updated: 2021-03-25 13:09:50
-version: 1.7
+version: 1.8
 ---

-When rendering a template in [express.js](https://expressjs.com/) there are many options to choose from, however so far I seem to prefer Embedded javaScript or EJS for short.
-I have written a post on using the [ejs module by itself in node.js](/2017/12/07/nodejs-ejs-javascript-templates/) as he package can be used by itself outside of express as a way to render html with ejs templates, and some data.
-However this post is more about using it in an express.js environment.
-As such I will be covering how to set up an express view folder with ejs.
+When rendering a template in [express.js](https://expressjs.com/) there are many options to choose from, however so far I seem to prefer Embedded javaScript or EJS for short, over other options such as [pug](/2019/04/16/express-pug/).
+I have written a post on using the [ejs module by itself in node.js](/2017/12/07/nodejs-ejs-javascript-templates/) as the package can be used by itself outside of express as a way to render html with ejs templates, and some data.
+However this post is more about using it in an express.js environment, as such I will be covering how to set up an express view folder using ejs as a template language.

 <!-- more -->